 Rice (Oryza sativa L.) is one of the most important cereal crops worldwide and serves as the principal staple food for more than half of the global population (Hashim et al., 2024).
 Nearly 85% of global rice production comes from just ten countries, with China and India alone contributing over half.
 In 2019, China produced 28% (211.4 million tons) and India 23.5% (177.6 million tons) of the world’s rice output (Chaturvedi et al., 2023).
 Its wide adaptability and ecological diversity have enabled it to become a staple across diverse regions of the world.
 In Asia, rice is deeply embedded in the culture, economy and food systems, with countries like India, China and Indonesia accounting for the bulk of global rice production and consumption (Muthayya et al., 2014; Shahlas, 2024).
 In India, rice holds a central position in food security and rural livelihood systems.
 It is cultivated in diverse ecosystems including irrigated, rainfed upland, lowland and deep-water areas, demonstrating its wide adaptability.
 Rice in India is cultivated on approximately 44 million hectares, contributing nearly 112 million tonnes (Mt) of milled rice with an average productivity of 2.6 t ha⁻¹.
 About 40% of the rice-growing area in the country is rainfed, of which more than 70% lies in eastern India.
 Within the rainfed ecosystem, nearly 23% of the area is classified as upland, while the remaining 77% constitutes rainfed lowlands (Pradhan et al., 2021; Nayak et al., 2021).

 Beyond its role in food supply, rice cultivation contributes significantly to farm income, employment generation and export earnings.
 In states like Uttar Pradesh, Bihar, West Bengal, Odisha and Chhattisgarh, rice is the primary staple, cultivated predominantly by smallholder and marginal farmers under varied agro-climatic conditions (Pathak et al., 2018; Kumar et al., 2022).
-India ranks among the leading exporters of both basmati and non-basmati rice, strengthening its position in the global agricultural market while providing foreign exchange earnings.
+India ranks among the leading exporters of both basmati (Mention the quantity of rice exported under Basmathi and Non Basmathi as per recent records) and non-basmati rice, strengthening its position in the global agricultural market while providing foreign exchange earnings.
 For millions of smallholders and marginal farmers, rice cultivation forms the basis of household food security and income stability, while also supporting a wide network of allied industries such as milling, storage, processing and trade (Satishkumar et al., 2016; Udhayakumar and Karunakaran, 2020; Joshi and Kumar, 2023).
 Given its central role in human sustenance and rural economies, rice continues to attract extensive research efforts focused on genetic improvement, breeding of high-yielding and stress-tolerant varieties and the adoption of climate-smart and resource-efficient cultivation practices (Pradhan et al., 2021; Mishra et al., 2024).